davipviana/react-lifecycle-example/README.md

 ## Lifecycle Tracking

 All the lifecycle tracking was built using `console.log()` calls inside React [lifecycle methods](https://reactjs.org/docs/state-and-lifecycle.html).
-Follows a description of how this lifecycle works when a component is created and also when it's updated.
+Follow the description below of how this lifecycle works when a component is created and also when it's updated.

 ### Creation